vaggelisgiann/WebDevelopmentAssignment/README.md

 The main page is the file daedalusuavmainpage.html.
 The file named daedalusuavmainpage-gr.html is the main page in Greek.
 All HTML pages have an equivalent in Greek as seen with the main page.
+To run the main page and every page you are going to need to have the matching html, css and js file on the same folder.